toeb/cmakepp/README.md

 NOTE: the list is incomplete
 # <a name="icmake"></a>Interactive CMake Shell

-If you want to learn try or learn cmake and `oocmake` you can use the interactive cmake shell by launching `icmake.bat` or `icmake.sh` which gives you a prompt with the all functions available in `oocmake`.
+If you want to learn try or learn cmake and `oocmake` you can use the interactive cmake shell by launching `cmake -P icmake.cmake` which gives you a prompt with the all functions available in `oocmake` and cmake in general.

 `icmake` allows you to enter valid cmake and also a more lazily you can neglect to enter the parentheses around functions e.g. `cd my/path ` -> `cd(my/path)`